The Weisfeiler-Leman Dimension of Conjunctive Queries: Introduction

 The \emph{semantic extension width} of a conjunctive query $(H,X)$, denoted by $\sew(H,X)$ is then the minimum extension width of any conjunctive query $(H',X')$ that is \emph{counting equivalent} to $(H,X)$, i.e., any conjunctive query $(H',X')$ such that, for every graph $G$, $|\Ans((H,X),G)|=|\Ans((H',X'),G)|$.
 A discussion of counting equivalence and \emph{counting minimal} conjunctive queries can be found in Section~\ref{sec:cqs}.

 Before stating our main result, we provide an example of a conjunctive query and its semantic extension width: Let $(S_k,X_k)$ be the $k$-\emph{star query}: $X_k=\{x_1,\dots,x_k\}$ and $S_k$ has vertices $X_k \cup \{y\}$ and edges $\{x_i,y\}$ for all $i\in[k]$.
-Note that the answers of $(S_k,X_k)$ in a graph $G$ are precisely the assignments from $X_k$ to $V(G)$ the images of which have a common neighbour.
-The $k$-star query is acyclic (i.e., $S_k$ has treewidth $1$) and played an important role as a base case for complexity classifications of counting answers to conjunctive queries~\cite{ChenM15,DellRW19}.
+Note that the answers of $(S_k,X_k)$ in a graph $G$ are precisely the assignments from $X_k$ to $V(G)$ such that the vertices all of the images of vertices in~$X_k$ have a common neighbour.
+The $k$-star query is acyclic (i.e., $S_k$ has treewidth $1$) and it has played an important role as a base case for complexity classifications regarding counting answers to conjunctive queries~\cite{ChenM15,DellRW19}.
 The graph $\Gamma(S_k,X_k)$ is the $(k+1)$-clique which has treewidth $k$.
 Since it is also minimal with respect to counting equivalence, we have $\sew(S_k,X_k)=k$.